RescueSocial/Victims_Cases_Film-Music-Arts/Perceptions Guides to Fixers/README.md

 Relatability – a positive profile wants to use relatability to have the person be socially welcomed and their thinking/passions shown as understandable

+Cases: Anyone’s cases that may have witness testimony and documentations - including investigations

 <b>*See files above for negative profiling and terminology guides*

 What is William Hazlet's "Art of Deception":<br></b>